H-J-P/Ikarus/README.md

 ###Rendering:###

 Today we have 5 render layers.
-How renders Ikarus this layers:
+How renders Ikarus this layers?

 - Background
 - Accessories (for screws, bolds, labels etc.)